Climbing & Bouldering Wall

 Member looking up at Mt.
 Mendota Climbing wall at Bakke

-Top Rope Belay Lesson
+Top Rope Belay Clinic

 Climbing wall events are a great way to meet other climbers, learn new techniques, and challenge yourself in a fun and supportive environment.
 Whether you’re a beginner or an experienced climber, there’s an event out there for you!